Improving Human Verification of LLM Reasoning through Interactive Explanation Interfaces: Introduction

 \section{Introduction}

 Large language models (LLMs) are now woven into high-stakes, real-world workflows, including education, where they assist with problem solving, tutoring, and personalized study~\cite{kojima2022large, wang2024large,forootani2025survey}.
 A key driver of their recent success on complex tasks is chain-of-thought (CoT) prompting~\cite{wang-etal-2023-towards}: eliciting step-by-step intermediate reasoning often yields dramatic accuracy gains on arithmetic, commonsense, and symbolic reasoning benchmarks, with state-of-the-art performance on GSM8K and related math datasets.
-However, the current format for presenting LLM explanations may be far from optimal~\cite{agarwal2024faithfulness}.
+However, despite these advancements, the current format for presenting LLM explanations is far from optimal~\cite{agarwal2024faithfulness}.

-While CoT outputs contain rich information, their long-text presentation introduces significant challenges for human interpretation~\cite{kunz2024properties, hedlin2025got, turpin2023language}.
-In practice, especially in modern reasoning LLMs \cite{guo2025deepseek}, CoT often appears as a long ``\textit{wall of text}'' that can be time-consuming, obscure structure, increase cognitive load, and make error detection harder precisely when it matters.
+Despite these advances, it remains unclear whether text-only CoT explanations actually help end users—students, teachers, or non-expert verifiers—understand and check mathematical reasoning.
+While these outputs contain rich information, their format introduces significant challenges for human interpretation~\cite{kunz2024properties, hedlin2025got, turpin2023language}.
+In practice, CoT often appears as a long ``\textit{wall of text}'' that can be time-consuming, obscure structure, increase cognitive load, and make error detection harder precisely when it matters.
 For example, when an explanation contains a subtle mistake in one intermediate step, detecting that error often requires carefully parsing multiple sentences and mentally reconstructing the reasoning flow~\cite{mishra2025investigating}.
-More broadly, the explainable AI (XAI) literature shows that explanation techniques are frequently designed around what researchers can produce rather than what end users need; users instead report wanting practically useful information that improves collaboration, trust calibration, and feedback loops with AI systems \cite{miller2019explanation, abdul2018trends, kaur2020interpreting}.
+More broadly, the explainable AI (XAI) literature shows that explanation techniques are frequently designed around what researchers can produce rather than what end users need; users instead report wanting practically useful information that improves collaboration, trust calibration, and feedback loops with AI systems\cite{miller2019explanation, abdul2018trends, kaur2020interpreting}.
 This gap motivates rethinking how reasoning is surfaced to end-users in contexts like education, where clarity, verification, and engagement are essential.

 Prior work has demonstrated that the design of LLM explanations, which includes factors such as visual structure, interactivity, and information hierarchy, can significantly influence users' trust and understanding~\cite{yang2020visual, alicioglu2022survey, jiang2023graphologue,nguyen2024interpretable}.
 However, most existing research on CoT focuses on improving the reasoning process within the model rather than optimizing the presentation of the reasoning~\cite{wang2024chain,wang2022towards}.
 As a result, LLM explanations remain largely static, text-heavy, and difficult to navigate~\cite{zhao2024explainability}.
 This disconnect raises critical questions: \textit{How can explanation formats be redesigned to reduce cognitive load and enable users to effectively detect errors and understand LLM-generated reasoning steps?}